fltoledo/challenges/README.md

-# challenge_1to50
+# challenges
-This is an example project to learn web automation with Selenium and Ruby.
+This project contains a simple set of small challenges to learn web automation with Selenium and Ruby.
-The challenge was to play this game http://zzzscore.com/1to50/en which consists in touching the buttons in the grid from 1 to 50 as fast as possible.
+* The challenge 1to50 implies to play this game http://zzzscore.com/1to50/en which consists in touching the buttons in the grid from 1 to 50 as fast as possible.
+* The challenge setgame implies playing a very famouse game recognizing patterns in a set of cards https://www.setgame.com/set/puzzle

 ## Set up